-A: You can consult the Copyright Decision Tree to explore possible bases for including the image.
+You can consult the Making Copyright Decisions to explore possible bases for including the image.
 If use of such images in this kind of scholarly publication is common practice in your academic field, and it is directly related to the argument you are making, then it may be a fair use of the image.
-You should review the four Fair Use Factors and make a thoughtful, good-faith determination of whether your use is fair.
+You should review the Fair Use Factors and make a thoughtful, good-faith determination of whether your use is fair.

 If you are considering relying on the fair use defense, you should ensure proper attribution of the image, use as little of the image as possible, and clearly reference the image in your text.